onflow/flow-go/pkg/language/docs/language.md

         self.length = length
     }

-    // here we have provided the implementation of the required `scale` function pub fun scale(factor: Int) {
+    // here we have provided the implementation of the required `scale` function. pub fun scale(factor: Int) {
         self.length = self.length * factor
     }
 }

-// Declare a structure named `Rectangle` that also implements the `Shape` interface
+// Declare a structure named `Rectangle` that also implements the `Shape` interface.
 //
 struct Rectangle: Shape {
     pub var width: Int